Skip to main content

 Jason offers advice on how to get ahead of a tortfeasor’s attempts to blame the car for the incident that caused the loss:

-Does the tortfeasor say something on the police report that appears to shift blame from the operation of the vehicle?
-Chances are they intend to continue this line of “it was the car, not me” verbiage, and it is your job as subrogating counsel to prove that they were still responsible.
+Does the tortfeasor say something in the police report that appears to shift blame from the operation of the vehicle?
+Chances are, they intend to continue this line of “it was the car, not me” verbiage, and it is your job as subrogating counsel to prove that they were still responsible.
 Look to negligent maintenance as the cause of action.

 If there is no statement or explanation in the police report, listen to what the tortfeasor says when you talk to them.
-If they shift blame to mechanics, such as claiming the brakes failed or the tires slipped, pin them down and get all facts to argue why they are responsible for those failed breaks or bald tires.
+If they shift blame to mechanics, such as claiming the brakes failed, or the tires slipped, pin them down and get all facts as to why the mechanics could be responsible for those worn-down brakes or bald tires.

-Combating the Tortfeasor’s Claims They Had No Control of the Car
+Combating the Tortfeasor’s Claims that They Had No Control of the Car

-If you are aware someone is trying to/will try to shift blame to mechanical or maintenance problems as the main cause of the accident, the requests you make in discovery are key to arguing that there was, in fact, fault on the part of the tortfeasor behind that malfunctioning part.
+If you are aware someone is trying to/will try to shift blame to mechanical or maintenance problems as the main cause of the accident, the requests you make in discovery are key to arguing the tortfeasor was liable for the malfunctioning part.
 Make sure to issue discovery for:

 Maintenance History